• Skip to primary navigation

 History of Dates

 Dates were the first exotic fruit to be known in Europe.
 In antiquity Aristotle called them daktylos, from the Greek word for fingers.
 In Roman times they were sold in theaters in gilded paper.
 Dates are indeed an ancient fruit, and an integral part in the cultural development of nomadic cultures.
 Why?
 Well, dates travel very well; thus providing much needed energy in long treks.
 Dates were sacred to the Sumerians and the Babylonians, and also revered by the Egyptians.
+You can read more on the history of dates at Food & Nutrition.
 They were also utilized to make an alcoholic beverage called shekar.

 a white plate with cous cous topped with yogurt and cilantro with a fork and serving dish in the background